naitikrt678/wired_less/README.md

   4. Make sure the ViGEmBus driver is properly installed on the PC
   5. Try restarting both the Android app and PC server
   6. Check Android device logs for specific error messages

+  ## NOTE
+  The current build only supports controllers that have a dedicated "Android" mode.
+Xbox controllers straight up won't work and PS controllers will show wrong inputs.